-In a medium bowl, whisk together the Dijon mustard, lemon juice and sherry vinegar.
+Make the vinaigrette: In a medium bowl, whisk together the Dijon mustard, red wine vinegar, lemon zest and juice.
 Add the capers, caper brine and a pinch of salt and pepper, to taste.
-Slowly whisk in the olive oil and add the tarragon.
+Slowly whisk in the olive oil.
 Taste and reseason, only if needed.
 Set aside.